OpenUpSA/wazimap-za/README.md

 5. ``pip install -r requirements.txt``

 Set the `WAZI_PROFILE` environment variable to the instance you are working on, e.g.
-`export WAZI_PROFILE=ecd`
+`export WAZI_PROFILE=census`

-Set the `DEFAULT_GEO_VERSION` environment variable if you don't want to default to the latest, e.g. for youth and ecd `export DEFAULT_GEO_VERSION=2011`
+Set the `DEFAULT_GEO_VERSION` environment variable if you don't want to default to the latest, e.g. for youth `export DEFAULT_GEO_VERSION=2011`

 You will need a Postgres database for the instance you are running: